loganpowell/shadow-proto-starter/README.md

 ## Local Files

+In the root directory of your project, create a `shadow-cljs.edn` file.
 At the top of `shadow-cljs.edn` add line:
 ```clj
 {:source-paths ["src"]}
 ```